1861 May 3rd

 Go to May 4 1861

 Great Britain.
 British Foreign Minister Lord John Russell met informally with a delegation from the Confederate States comprising William L Yancey, Pierre A Rost, and A Dudley Mann.
-The Confederate diplomats were seeking diplomatic recognition of the Confederate government but no commitment was made by the British government.
+The Confederate diplomats were anxiously seeking diplomatic recognition of the Confederate government but no commitment was made by the British government.

 Virginia.
 Governor John Letcher of Virginia issued a call for additional volunteers to strengthen the defence of the state.